SCHEDULE – TERMS AND CONDITIONS

 (b) any further applications or programs from time to time notified in writing by the Seller as being subject to this Agreement; and

-(c) any modified, updated, or enhanced versions of those applications or programs that the Seller may provide to the Customer in pursuant to this Agreement
+(c) any modified, updated, or enhanced versions of those applications or programs that the Seller may provide to the Customer pursuant to this Agreement.

 - CHANGE IN CONTROL & NOVATION OF AGREEMENT

-3.1 The Customer shall give the Seller not less than fourteen (14) days prior written notice of any proposed change of ownership of the Customer and/or any other change in the Customer’s details (including but not limited to, changes in the Customer’s name, address, contact phone or email addresses or business practice).
-The Customer shall be liable for any loss incurred by the Seller as a result of the Customer’s failure to comply with this clause.
+2.1 Each party shall give the other party not less than 14 days prior written notice of any proposed Change in Control and/or any other change in the details (including but not limited to, changes to name, address, contact phone or email addresses or business practice).

 - SOLUTIONS LICENCE